albertovth/football_predictor/README.md

 ### `src/football_predictor/`

+Contains shared repository helpers.

+- `src/football_predictor/paths.py`
-Contains shared repository helpers. `src/football_predictor/paths.py` is the central path definition module used by the pipeline scripts so they run relative to the repository instead of `/home/albertovth/SPI`.
+  Central path definition module used by the pipeline scripts so they run relative to the repository instead of `/home/albertovth/SPI`.
+- `src/football_predictor/stage_config.py`
+  Shared stage window and parameter-estimation helper used to resolve stage dates and re-estimate stage-specific `adjustment factor`, `dynamism variable`, and `cutoff`.

 ### `pipeline/`

 Contains the active ranking pipeline:

 - `pipeline/spi_stage1/`
-  Builds the stage 1 prior and updated confederation-level xG/xGA data through the 2021-05-26 to 2025-05-26 window.
+  Builds the stage 1 prior and updated confederation-level xG/xGA data.
+By default it uses the 2021-05-26 to 2025-05-26 window, but the stage window and cutoff quantile can now be overridden from the terminal.
 - `pipeline/spi_stage2/`
   Uses the stage 2 prior and corrected balanced low-team logic to build the latest ranking outputs and final `ranking_final.csv`.
+By default it uses the 2025-05-27 to today window, but the stage window and cutoff quantile can now be overridden from the terminal.

 ### `scripts/`